Heroines

 24th October 2005 the Death of Rosa Parks

-Today we pay tribute to the inspirational Rosa Parks – one of the most prominent African American women in history – who died six years ago today at the age of 92.
-Rosa’s extraordinary act of civil disobedience – when, on … Continue reading
+Today we pay tribute to Rosa Parks – one of the most prominent African American women in history – who died on this day in 2005 aged 92.
+Rosa’s legendary act of civil disobedience – when, on 1st December 1955, she defied … Continue reading

 Posted in Dissent, Heroines | 1 Comment